12B: Reception

 A critic from The Hindu said the film is like "moving through a maze, because for many it could be confusion confounded, at least for the most part of the first half".
 The critic added; "Shyam in the hero's garb is an apt choice and looks more like a Madhavan clone and for a newcomer, Shyam is absolutely at ease in dance and fights" and "Simran does a commendable job in the climax".
 New Straits Times wrote; "The presence of Jyotika, Simran and Shyam saves this movie from boredom".
 Rediff concluded its review; "full marks to the intention – considerably less for the execution", praised the film's performances and technical aspects and said a "drawback would be the languid pace—there is not enough tension built into the film and, for large chunks of time, the story remains static, with the result that you do not empathise with the characters".
 The reviewer said Simran's portrayal "continues with her policy of shifting gradually from glam roles to the more sedate, serious ones and proves to have what it takes".

 Sify wrote; "Ultimately it is very difficult for the audience to understand this superficial tale, as they cannot follow the thin line between reality and imagination.
 It is total confusion".
 The reviewer praised the Jayaraj's music for the film.
-Malini Mannath of Chennai Online opined that "But Jeeva steers his script deftly, and offers a film that is different, giving enough food for thought and room for discussion even after the film is over".
-Visual Dasan of Kalki criticised the film's story (which he felt was similar to the Hollywood film Sliding Doors and the German film Run Lola Run), called both roles of Shaam confusing and felt bad for Simran taking up such a role.
+Malini Mannath of Chennai Online opined that "But Jeeva steers his script deftly, and offers a film that is different, giving enough food for thought and room for discussion even after the film is over" but questioned the change from a female protagonist in Sliding Doors to a male protagonist.
+Visual Dasan of Kalki criticised the film's story (which he felt was similar to Sliding Doors and the 1999 German film Run Lola Run), called both roles of Shaam confusing and felt bad for Simran taking up such a role.
 He praised Vivek's comedy, Harris Jayaraj songs and the director for trying to take up a unique subject for his debut film.

-Legacy

-The film helped establish Shaam as a chocolate boy; he acquired a fan following after the film's release.
+Asokan Nirmalarajah of the German site mannbeistfilm.de reviewing the Hindi dubbed version in 2007 wrote that "Debutant director Jeeva [...] is at his best especially in the down-to-earth musical sequences and uses the fresh, youthful, lively, very romantic songs by Harris Jeyaraj to make the film very dynamic and entertaining.
+This only applies to a limited extent for the rest of the film" but felt that the "what if?" aspect was already explored in films such as Blind Chance (1987), Sliding Doors and Run Lola Run.